stego135/Bootcamp-App/README.md

 ## Description

 This app will allow a user to keep track of any current shiny Pokémon hunts that they have going on.
-It will contain a list of all
+It will contain a list of all current hunts for the current user.
+Clicking on one will take the user to a page with more detail about the Pokémon selected and the ability to increase the current encounters for that Pokémon.

 ## Pages